-So when you see an OU on a package, you know that product was certified as kosher by the Orthodox Union.
+So when you see an OU on a package (designated by a U inside a circle, or O), you know that product was certified as kosher by the Orthodox Union.
 A cRc comes from the Chicago Rabbinical Council.
 KSA stands for Kosher Supervision of America, and so on.
-You can look up symbols and their organizations here.
+You can look up all the symbols and their organizations here.

-If all products with symbols on them have been certified as kosher by someone, then why do we need so many symbols?
+If all products with kosher symbols on them have been certified as kosher by someone, then why do we need so many symbols?
 Well, because some people only trust certain organizations to do a good job of making sure something is kosher.